-He normally sits with two Lords Justices of Appeal and there is occasionally a third member such as a retired Lord Justice.
+He normally sits with two Lord or Lady Justices of Appeal and there is occasionally a third member such as a retired Lord or Lady Justice.
 The most complex cases traditionally come before the Master of the Rolls.

 The Master of the Rolls is second in judicial importance to the Lord Chief Justice.
 He is consulted on matters such as the civil justice system and rights of audience.

-The Heads of Division are appointed by the Queen on the recommendation of a selection panel convened by the Judicial Appointments Commission (JAC).
+The Heads of Division are appointed by the King on the recommendation of a selection panel convened by the Judicial Appointments Commission (JAC).

 The selection panel comprises the Lord Chief Justice as Chair, a nominee of the Lord Chief Justice, the Chair of the JAC, a lay member of the JAC and a nominee of the JAC Chair agreed with the Lord Chief Justice.